 A: Assessment visits are facilitated as needed throughout the school year for enrolment the following year.

 Trial days are held in October for January entry and March/April for August entry.

 Q: Do I have to pay to apply to the school?

 A: Yes.
-There is a £70 application fee for the Elementary school.
+There is an application fee for the Elementary school.
 If significant financial assistance is required, this fee may be reduced in consultation with the Admissions Team.

 Q: Is there an entrance exam?